Frequently Asked Questions

 What are the selection criteria?

 Candidates are evaluated through an initial review of written applications and subsequent interview of selected candidates by a panel in Lithgow.
-The successful candidate, in the case of Year 12 applicants, will be selected on academic record, citizenship and out-of-school activity (for instance cultural or sporting).
+The successful candidate, in the case of Year 12 applicants, will be selected on academic record, citizenship and out-of-school activities (for instance cultural or sporting).

 In assessing applicants who have left school, the selectors will consider, in addition to school records, the achievements, post-school academic record and activities of the candidates since leaving school.